-With AMIDEAST’s 60-year presence in the region, we are able to draw on strong local connections and a deep understanding of intercultural, health, safety, and security issues.
+With AMIDEAST’s 60-year presence in the region, we are able to draw on strong local connections and a deep understanding of cultural, health, safety, and security issues.
 Prior to departure and upon arrival, AMIDEAST staff provide students with in-depth safety briefings and assistance in registering with the U.S. Department of State to receive embassy alerts.
 Upon arrival in the country, students also attend a security briefing with members of the U.S. embassy in Jordan, including a representative from the Regional Security Office.
 AMIDEAST works closely before arrival and throughout the exchange year to discuss and prepare for students’ well-being.
 YES Abroad students are covered by medical as well as political and security evacuation insurance.
 Students will have access to a 24-hour emergency number and our staff members are thoroughly trained in responding to student issues and emergency situations.
-Each student receives a local cell phone upon arriving in Jordan, along with the contact number for their local support representative at his/her local AMIDEAST office.
+Each student receives a local cell phone upon arriving in Jordan, along with the contact number for the local support representative at the local AMIDEAST office.
 In the case of an emergency, a Duty Officer is on-call 24/7 in both Jordan and the U.S. This number is made available to both students and parents during the program.

 For further information on Jordan visit the U.S. Department of State website..

 YES Abroad students in Jordan will have the opportunity to take part in various activities to increase interaction with local peers in Jordan.
 Activities may include field trips, sporting events, cultural excursions, social outings, and community service projects.
 Examples of enrichment activities include:

 Weekly courses in Jordanian colloquial Arabic;

 Meeting with the Public Affairs Section of the U.S. Embassy;

 Trips to various parts of Jordan, including Petra, Wadi Rum, and the Dead Sea;